Maltase

+Maltase is an informal name for a family of enzymes that catalyze the hydrolysis of disaccharide maltose into two simple sugars of glucose.
+Maltases are found in plants, bacteria, yeast, humans, and other vertebrates.

 Digestion of starch requires six intestinal enzymes.
 Two of these enzymes are luminal endo-glucosidases named alpha-amylases.
 The other four enzymes have been identified as different maltases, exo-glucosidases bound to the luminal surface of enterocytes.
 Two of these maltase activities were associated with sucrase-isomaltase (maltase Ib, maltase Ia).
 The other two maltases with no distinguishing characteristics were named maltase-glucoamylase (maltases II and III).
 The activities of these four maltases are also described as alpha-glucosidase because they all digest linear starch oligosaccharides to glucose.

-In most cases, it is equivalent to alpha-glucosidase, but the term "maltase" emphasizes the disaccharide nature of the substrate from which glucose is cleaved, and "alpha-glucosidase" emphasizes the bond, whether the substrate is a disaccharide or polysaccharide.